DylanStrnad/Programming-Assignment-1/DOCS.md

             ++count;
             --shmp->arrayCount;
         }
 * ++count - increases # of times looped.
-Used by index to track producer postion.
+Used by index variable to track the consumers postion in the buffer.
 * --shmp->arrayCount - decreases number of items in buffer.
 * ++itemsConsumed - determines how many times needed to increase shmp->slotsEmpty.
 This is utilized in the loop below: